theogiraudet/langium-visitor/README.md

 ...

-// On your module definition
+// On your the declaration of custom services
     validation: {
+        <LanguageName>Validator: <LanguageName>Validator
+    }

+...

+// On your custom module
+validation: {
     <LanguageName>AcceptWeaver: () => new <LanguageName>AcceptWeaver()
 }

 ...

-// On the create services function weaveAcceptMethods(<LanguageName>);
+// On the create services function, just after "shared.ServiceRegistry.register(<LanguageName>);" weaveAcceptMethods(<LanguageName>);
 ```